-Musicians such as Brian Eno and Roger Waters have come out against the show, citing inhumane acts and restrictions against Palestinians in reference to the complicated political situation in the geographical area over there, making it one of the most politically potent rock/music shows in recent memory and, given what seems to be happening in the world right now #APOCALYPSE!!! , perhaps all of history as well #OhNo,IDidn'tGoThere...
+Musicians including Brian Eno and Roger Waters have come out against the show, citing inhumane acts and restrictions against Palestinians in reference to the complicated political situation in the geographical area over there, making it one of the most politically potent rock/music shows in recent memory (well, aside from every other time some international act plays Israel), and, given what seems to be happening in the world right now #APOCALYPSE!!! , perhaps all of history as well #OhNo,IDidn'tGoThere...

-Maybe Thom Yorke actually somehow had a point when he said, in yet another response to the controversy #DoesHeEverSHUTTHEFUCKUP?!?!?! , that music is about 'crossing borders, not building them.'
+Maybe Thom Yorke had a point when he said, in yet another response to the controversy #DoesHeEverSHUTTHEFUCKUP?!?!?! , that music is about 'crossing borders, not building them.'

 Radiohead's 2017 Tel Aviv Setlist: